Scaling Laws in Linear Regression: Compute, Parameters, and Data

 \section{Setup}

-We use $\xB\in \Hbb$ to denote a feature vector, where $\Hbb$ is a finite $d$-dimensional or countably infinite dimensional Hilbert space, and $y\in\Rbb$ to denote its label.
+We denote a feature vector by $\xB \in \Hbb$, where $\Hbb$ is a Hilbert space that is either finite-dimensional or countably infinite-dimensional, with dimension $d := \dim(\Hbb)$.
+The corresponding label is denoted by $y \in \Rbb$.
 In linear regression, we measure the population risk of a parameter $\wB\in\Hbb$ by the mean squared error,

 where the expectation is over $(\xB, y)\sim \Dist$ for some distribution $\Dist$ on $\Hbb\times\R$.

 \begin{definition}[Data covariance and optimal parameter] Let $\HB:= \Ebb [\xB\xB^\top] $ be the data covariance.
 Assume that $\tr(\HB)$ and all entries of $\HB$ are finite.
 Let $(\lambda_i)_{i\ge 0}$ be the eigenvalues of $\HB$ sorted in non-increasing order.
 Let $\wB^* \in \arg\min_{\wB} \risk(\wB)$ be the optimal model parameter\footnote{If $\arg\min \risk(\cdot)$ is not unique, we choose $\wB^*$ to be the minimizer with minimal $\HB$-norm.}.
 Assume that $\|\wB^*\|^2_{\HB}:= (\wB^*)^\top \HB \wB^*$ is finite. \end{definition}